celery/celery/docs/faq.rst

 access to your broker, databases and other services transmitting pickled data.

+Note that this is not just something you should be aware of with Celery, for example also Django uses pickle for its cache client.

 For the task messages you can set the :setting:`CELERY_TASK_SERIALIZER` setting to "json" or "yaml" instead of pickle.
-There is currently no alternative solution for task results (but writing a custom result backend using JSON is a simple task)

-Note that this is not just something you should be aware of with Celery, for example also Django uses pickle for its cache client.
+Similarly for task results you can set :setting:`CELERY_RESULT_SERIALIZER`.

+For more details of the formats used and the lookup order when checking which format to use for a task see :ref:`calling-serializers`

 Can messages be encrypted?
 --------------------------